isomerpages/moe-bpghs/_links/Financial Assistance.md

 Student must be a Singapore citizen enrolled in a Government or Government-aided school and meets either one of the following criteria:

-a)    His or her family’s gross household income (GHI)\* as at the time of application does not exceed $2,750 per
+a)    His or her family’s gross household income (GHI)* as at the time of application does not exceed $2,750 per

-       month; or
+<br>month; or

-b)    His or her family’s per capita income (PCI)\* as at the time of application does not exceed $690 per month.
+<br>b)    His or her family’s per capita income (PCI)* as at the time of application does not exceed $690 per month.

-        \* PCI = Monthly GHI / No. of members in the household
+       <br>*   PCI = Monthly GHI / No. of members in the household

-        \* GHI is the total combined income of all family members who stay in the same household.
+    <br>* GHI is the total combined income of all family members who stay in the same household.

 *   Included in GHI: Any regular allowances and employee’s CPF contribution.
 Income from other sources (e.g. pension, alimony and rental income) must also be included when calculating a family’s GHI.